How to get an Agent to handle complex, multi-step queries

 AI enables natural, reliable voice support that resolves issues fast.
 This guide shows why voice is unique and how to deploy AI systems that outperform IVRs.

-Deploying your AI Agent to handle complex work across multiple channels is a fast way to increase the total amount of high-effort, complex work it can take on.
+Deploying your Agent to handle complex work across multiple channels is a fast way to increase the total amount of high-effort, complex work it can take on.
 It also gives customers a consistent experience, no matter where they contact you.

 4. Analyze

-Once you’ve set your AI Agent live to handle the tough work, you’ll need to keep a close eye on how it’s performing.
+Once you’ve set your Agent live to handle the tough work, you’ll need to keep a close eye on how it’s performing.
 The early data will give you insight into where it’s resolving queries well, and importantly, where it’s falling short and needs to be improved.

 You need to measure what reflects real automation value.
 Here are some metrics to focus on: